Western Animation: The Superhero Squad Show

 - Spiritual Successor: The whole franchise is most likely to have been—at least partially—inspired by Mini Marvels.
 With that said, how much of a "successor" the series may be is debatable since Mini Marvels is still ongoing.
 Plus, Chris Giarrusso's style and approach are different, in that he depicts the heroes and villains (most of them, anyway) as kids rather than just Super-Deformed grown-ups.

-- Both of which have now been voiced by the same man.
+- The Starscream: M.O.D.O.K., both of which have now been voiced by the same man.